Activities, Lesson Plans, and More

 Latino Civil Rights Timeline and Lesson Plans

-This timeline, and its accompanying lesson plans from Learning for Justice, outlines the Latino Civil Rights movement in the US from 1903 to 2006.
+This timeline and its accompanying lesson plans from Learning for Justice outline the Latino Civil Rights movement in the US from 1903 to 2006.

 The Martin Luther King, Jr. Research and Education Institute